 ( life / money / employment ) ... one major role of the US government in the corporatocracy is to serve as a scapegoat to deflect rebellion against the corporate elite.

 Read the rest of the article at Get Up, Stand Up: Uniting Populists, Energizing the Defeated, and Battling the Corporate Elite Books AlterNet.

 Great articl ... read more

 ( life / money / employment ) I used to work for this jackass years ago when he was CEO of Columbia/HCA.

-He was an out-of-touch elitist primadonna back then, and hasn't changed much, only now has less hair.In the last few months, conservatives in several states have moved to limit unemployment benefits, even with the nation ... read more
+He was an out-of-touch elitist primadonna back then, and hasn't changed much, only now has less hair."In the last few months, conservatives in several states have moved to limit unemployment benefits, even with the nati ... read more

-( life / money / employment ) via Chris Hedges: Corporatist America
+( life / money / employment ) Read the rest of the article at Chris Hedges: Corporatist America

 ( life / money / employment ) When given one of those customer satisfaction surveys, always try and give a glowing report about the individual who helped you (unless they were terrible, of course) because those surveys are just another tool for corporations to harass their already under-paid, under-appreciated employees.

 ( life / money / employment ) "We are ruled by huge corporate monopolies that replicate the political and economic power, on a vastly expanded scale, of the old trading companies of the 17th and 18th centuries.
 Walmart's gross annual revenues of $250 billion are greater than those of most small nation-states.
 The political ... read more